 Please give any food or baby milk to staff when you go through airport security, as it’ll be screened separately.

-There are no restrictions on taking solid foods, so you can carry things like baby milk powder to be mixed up during the holiday.
-These types of foods may also be tested at airport security.
+There are no restrictions on taking powder formula, you can carry your baby milk powder to be mixed up during your holiday as part of your luggage allowance.
+This may also be tested at airport security.

 We have a toilet on board each aircraft with a changing table for infants.
 Please remember to bring your own supplies of nappies, bottles and food etc as they are not available on the aircraft.
 We are able to heat infants milk in a pan of hot water during the flight free of charge, although this service is at the discretion of the flight crew.

 Child car seats can be used for toddlers or children in accordance with the age, weight and height ranges that are recommended with the manufacturer.
 It’s the parents’ responsibility to make sure the seat is suitable for their child.
 You'll also need to make sure you bring a car safety seat that meets the following criteria...